Though the Venus flytrap is very popular, it’s not necessarily the easiest plant to explain. That’s why I split the

-You can also check this useful video guide from Carnibro on how to repot Venus fltyraps, along with other carnivorous plants.
+You can also check this helpful video guide from Carnibro on how to repot Venus flytraps, along with other carnivorous plants.

 Check the 3:00 mark for flytrap repotting!

 Why do I have to wash the media if no one in nature does so?

-That’s because the natural habitat of Venus flytraps in particular is usually by rivers, or in marshy areas.
-These places constantly have running water that don’t allow minerals to settle.
+That’s because the natural habitat of Venus flytraps is usually by rivers or in marshy areas.
+These places constantly have running water that doesn’t allow minerals to settle.
 The media is naturally “washed” clear—which is why carnivorous plants like the Venus flytrap evolved to trap bugs in the first place!
-This doesn’t mean they like living in water though: I let my water trays dry out for a day or so (if it’s not too hot) before I refill them.
+This doesn’t mean they like living in water, though: I let my water trays dry out for a day or so (if it’s not too hot) before I refill them.

 They can’t get minerals from the soil, so their roots only developed to serve as an anchor (nothing more) that draws up water, and their leaves developed to get nutrients from bugs.

 What kind of pot can I use for my Venus flytrap?

 Can I use loam soil for my Venus flytrap?

 Yes, if you want to kill it.
 Stop asking if this is ok, it will never be ok, please read everything above three times.
 Please.
 May hugot ako dito.

 Feeding a Venus flytrap

 Venus flytraps catch food when they’re outdoors, where bugs are free and many (sadly).
-They can eat any insect that triggers their traps, as long as the insect is small enough to fit.
+They can eat any insect that triggers their traps if it is small enough to fit.
 A trap that eats a bug too big for it will turn black and die.

 Don’t feed more than 2/3s the trap’s size!